 Oh Chiquita, I don't want to die.
 I don't.

-Played by the band upon the arrival of Jimmy Walker at the Central Park Casino See more
+Played as dance music on Eddy's first night at the Central Park Casino See more